-When there is strong heterogeneity in vibrational frequencies, or the assignment of all peaks is not clear from the experiments, it is possible to directly simulate the IR difference spectra, by simply subtracting the calculated spectra of active and inactive states.
+When there is a strong heterogeneity in vibrational frequencies, or the assignment of all peaks is not clear from the experiments, it is possible to directly simulate the IR difference spectra, by simply subtracting the calculated spectra of active and inactive states.
 In the spirit of QM/MM methods, one can focus on the IR difference signals that arise from the chromophore in order to investigate the changes occurring in the active site, assuming that such signals are well separated.
-Macaluso et al. calculated the IR difference spectrum of the BV chromophore within the DrBph phytochrome, limited to the frequency window where the BV carbonyls absorb.51 The good agreement with experiments55 allowed substantiating the hydrogen bond network around the D- and A- rings of the BV.
+Macaluso et al. calculated the IR difference spectrum of the BV chromophore within the DrBph phytochrome, limited to the frequency window where the BV carbonyls absorb.
+The good agreement with experiments allowed substantiating the hydrogen bond network around the D- and A- rings of the BV.

 Simulation of IR spectroscopy was useful also to assign the peaks of AppA-BLUF experimental spectra.
-Macaluso et al. 56 exploited a combination of classical MM MD and Born-Oppenheimer QM/MM MD simulations (see Section 'Born-Oppenhei mer dynamics') on both ground and excited state, to compute IR spectra of both states, and to reproduce the experimental transient IR spectrum.
-57 With this strategy, they were able to characterize the isoalloxazine ring region of the spectrum and to identify ultrafast structural changes in the protein-embedded chromophore following excitation.
+Macaluso et al. exploited a combination of classical MM MD and Born-Oppenheimer QM/MM MD simulations (see Section 4.2.1) both on GS and ES to compute IR spectra on GS and ES, respectively, and to reproduce the experimental transient IR spectrum.
+With this strategy, they were able to characterize the isoalloxazine ring region of the spectrum and to identify ultrafast structural changes in the protein-embedded chromophore following excitation.